The Sewer Division is responsible for the maintenance of approximately 300 miles of sewers (sanitary and storm) throughout the Community.

 Severe Snow Storms

 - The Sewer Division supports the Highway Division with equipment and manpower for the plowing of city streets whenever there is a severe snow storm.
-Also, during the winter months, the Sewer Division uses a power rodding machine to rod or clean city sewer lines that have root growth problems.
-This power rodder is in operation until our construction season begins.

 - The Sewer Division also handles all Miss Digs.
 This is a program set up by all utilities for the staking of utility lines before any digging occurs.
 We stake or paint all City of Royal Oak sewer mains and laterals, water mains, sewer service tie-in locations, and water curb shut-offs.